This page includes information about the Discover it Balance Transfer product which is no longer offered by Discover.

 How might this work?
 Imagine you have $4,000 in credit card balances at 19 percent APR and you normally pay $200 per month.
 Using Bankrate’s credit card payoff calculator, it would take you another 25 months to pay off your debt and you would fork over $848 in interest charges in the process.

-If you transferred those balances to the Discover it® Balance Transfer, on the other hand, you would owe a $120 balance transfer fee but pay no interest for 18 months (13.49 – 24.49 percent variable thereafter).
+If you transferred those balances to the Discover it® Balance Transfer, on the other hand, you would owe a $120 balance transfer fee but pay no interest for the introductory 18 months (13.49 – 24.49 percent variable APR thereafter).
 If you were able to boost your monthly payment up to $228.89 each month, you could pay off your entire balance plus the balance transfer fee within 18 months, saving over $800 and cutting 7 months off your repayment timeline.

 Also remember that there are a ton of different zero percent APR cards to choose from, many of which offer their own unique terms.
 If you want the longest zero percent APR offer available, for example, you can consider the Citi Simplicity® Card.
 This card gives you zero percent APR on balance transfers for a full 21 months, followed by a variable APR of 14.74 to 24.74 percent.
 A 5 percent balance transfer fee applies (minimum $5), but the savings could make the fee well worth it.